Wild Brauer classes via prismatic cohomology: Introduction

 \subsection{Organisation of the paper}

-In Section \ref{sec : brauerclasses} we study the relationship between Brauer classes with non-constant evaluation, henselisation and the $p$-adic vanishing cycles.
-In Section \ref{sec : prismatic}, after recalling some preliminaries on prismatic cohomology, we relate $p$-adic vanishing cycles (hence Brauer classes with non-constant evaluation) with prismatic cohomology.
-In Section \ref{sec : totalslope}, we prove a Newton-versus-Hodge type of theorem for modulo $p$ prismatic cohomology.
+In Section \ref{sec : brauerclasses}, we study the relationship between Brauer classes with non-constant evaluation, henselisation and $p$-adic vanishing cycles.
+In Section \ref{sec : prismatic}, after recalling some preliminaries on prismatic cohomology, we relate $p$-adic vanishing cycles (hence Brauer classes with non-constant evaluation) to prismatic cohomology.
+In Section \ref{sec : totalslope} we prove a Newton-versus-Hodge type of theorem for modulo $p$ prismatic cohomology.
 In Section \ref{sec : prooffinal} we put everything together to prove the main Theorem \ref{thm : main}.
-Finally, in Section \ref{sec : abelian varieties} we use the previous techniques to study the case of products of elliptic curves and abelian varieties, where the results are more explicit.
+Finally, in Section \ref{sec : abelian varieties} we use the techniques of the preceding sections to study products of elliptic curves and abelian varieties, where the results are more explicit.